banner

 The idea was popular and phone calls to four other sports mad teams brought a positive response.

-At a meeting at Northwest construction in Aintree in April of 1972 six teams decided to play cricket against each other.
-They were:-
+At a meeting at North West construction in Aintree in April of 1972 six teams decided to play cricket against each other.
+They were: - British American Tobacco (BAT), St Margaret’s Academy (Essemay), British Gas, Metal Box Speke, Evans Medical (later Glaxo), and Brooks (a shirt manufacturer in Duke Street).

-The inaugural champions were BAT and proved so popular that a committee was formed and the Liverpool Business Houses sports association was approached with the idea of inviting more clubs to join and expanding the league.
+The inaugural champions were BAT and proved so popular that a committee was formed, and the Liverpool Business Houses sports association was approached with the idea of inviting more clubs to join and expanding the league.

 The committee consisted of John McDonald (BAT) who was the first league secretary, David Jones (Evans Medical) the first league chairman.
 An early treasurer was Peter Lawless (Post Office Engineers)